 The Bridgewater Canal was extended to Leigh in 1795 the same year the book was published and this canal was later joined into the Leeds-Liverpool Canal in 1820.
-It was in the Parish of Pennington, just at the foot of Leigh Bridge that Wilds Passage was built, about the same time as the canal in the late 18th century.
+It was in the Parish of Pennington, just at the foot of Leigh Bridge, that Wilds Passage was built around the same time as the canal in the late-eighteenth century.

-Number 5 Wilds Passage was granted Grade II listed building status in March 1988 as it is a rare example of 18th century house and workshop.
+Number 5 Wilds Passage was granted Grade II listed building status in March 1988 as it is a rare example of a surviving eighteenth-century house and workshop.
 The building is constructed of brick (probably handmade) in a Flemish pattern.
 It is three stories high with a panelled doorway at the centre and six windows on the facade.
 The ground floor and second floor windows are 16-pane sash and the second floor is 12-pane sash windows; some of the windows are partly obscured by ivy.
 Although the windows on the rear of the property has been altered over time, the large door on the second floor (used to move stock in and out) still exists.
-The top floor was a single space used for the weaving of cotton and silk, it is believed the be only of the only surviving domestic/workshop premises in the Wigan Borough.
+The top floor was a single space used for the weaving of cotton and silk.
+It is believed the only surviving domestic/workshop premises in the Wigan Borough.

 James Guest married Mary Sidderley (1799-1871) in June 1823 at St. Mary the Virgin in Leigh.
 It seems as though the couple only had one child, a daughter, Mary born on 22 March 1824.
-The family would have lived and worked in their house at Chapel Place.
-From the size of the property James’cotton and muslin manufacturing business was evidently successful.
+The family would have lived and worked in the house at Chapel Place.
+From the size of the property James’ cotton and muslin manufacturing business was evidently successful.

 The Collier Years

-By 1835 the widowed Mary Guest and her daughter have left Chapel Place and James Collier is recorded there instead.
-Like his predecessor, James Collier (b.1793) is also a cotton manufacturer working from his home.
-The 1841 census also records his wife, Mary (b.1801) and eldest son, Thomas (b.1825) as “cotton manufacturers” so therefore we know it was a family run business.
-The Collier family also consisted of Betty (b.1827), Ellen (b.1829), Alice (b.1832), John (b.1838) and James (b.1840), the whole family was born in Pennington.
+By 1835 the widowed Mary Guest and her daughter had left Chapel Place and James Collier was recorded there instead.
+Like his predecessor, James Collier (b.1793) was also a cotton manufacturer working from his home.
+The 1841 census also recorded his wife, Mary (b.1801) and eldest son, Thomas (b.1825) as “cotton manufacturers” so therefore we know it was a family run business.
+The Collier family also consisted of several other children: Betty (b.1827), Ellen (b.1829), Alice (b.1832), John (b.1838) and James (b.1840), the whole family was born in Pennington.

-The 1841 census records the family address as an extension of King Street.
-However the Rate Payers books from 1840-41 and 1841-42 record the proper address of Chapel Place.
-They also reveal that the Collier’s do not own their property, the house and the neighbouring cottages are owned by “Richard Lawton’s Heirs.”
-The house was also valued at £14’8 (the most expensive on the row as it was the largest) and Collier would have had to pay £0’6’5 in rates (about £26 in modern terms).
-The Rate books also reveal that on the opposite side of the Chapel, at Chapel Walk, were owned by a Thomas Purcell.
+The 1841 census recorded the family address as an extension of King Street.
+However, the Rate Payers books from 1840-41 and 1841-42 recorded the proper address of Chapel Place.
+They also reveal that the Colliers do not own their property, the house and the neighbouring cottages are owned by “Richard Lawton’s Heirs.”
+The Colliers and likely the Guests before them rented the house.
+The house was valued at £14/8s. (the most expensive on the row as it was the largest) and Collier would have had to pay £0/6s./5d. in rates (about £26 in modern terms).
+The Rate books also reveal that houses on the opposite side of the Chapel, at Chapel Walk, were owned by a Thomas Purcell.

-By the 1851 census the Collier family have left Chapel Place to live in Lowton.
-Thomas Richardson (b.1810) a silk agent is the new resident in the house.
-As a silk agent, his position would have been slightly better off than those who lived in the property before him, as he would have been conducting transactions on behalf of the merchants rather than being involved in the spinning process himself.
+By the time of the 1851 census, the Collier family had left Chapel Place to live in Lowton.
+Thomas Richardson (b.1810) a silk agent was the new resident in the house.
+As a silk agent, his position would have been slightly better-off than those who lived in the property before him with regards to physical labour.
+He would have been conducting transactions on behalf of the merchants, rather than being involved in the spinning process himself.

-He was a widower by 1851, his wife Elizabeth died previously in 1841 at age of 29.
-They had three children together Mary (b.1835 – her baptism record notes that her father was a shopkeeper at this time), Edward (b.1837) and Thomas (b.1840).
-In 1851 Mary was working a dress maker and Edward was an apprentice joiner.
-Also living with the family is the children’s Grandmother, Frances Richardson (1790-1875).
-Strangely Frances’ marital condition is recorded as unmarried.
+He was a widower by 1851, his wife Elizabeth died in 1841 at age of 29.
+They had three children together: Mary (b.1835 – her baptism record notes that her father was a shopkeeper at this time), Edward (b.1837) and Thomas (b.1840).
+In 1851, Mary was working a dress maker and Edward was an apprentice joiner.
+Also living with the family was the children’s grandmother, Frances Richardson (1790-1875).
+Strangely, Frances’ marital condition was recorded as unmarried.

 Further research has revealed that Thomas was Frances’ illegitimate son.
-Actually illegitimate children weren’t quite as rare as one would think, of the 431 baptisms recorded at St. Mary the Virgin between January-December 1810 (the year Thomas was born) 52 were illegitimate births (so around 12% of all baptisms).
+Actually illegitimate children weren’t quite as rare as one would think.
+Of the 431 baptisms recorded at St. Mary the Virgin between January-December 1810 (the year Thomas was born) 52 were illegitimate births (so around 12% of all baptisms).
 They were recorded with the word “base” for bastard written alongside the entry.
 It is also interesting to note none of the records list a name for the father, only the mother.
 In fact of the 5261 baptisms recorded at St. Mary’s between 1800-1812, at least 597 were illegitimate births (about 11% of all baptisms).
-Although we have to take into account that St. Mary’s serviced around six townships, it still shows that illegitimate births were occurring much more than we would assume.
-Only later in the 19th century the Victorian cult of morality created a stigma surrounding unmarried mothers, which lasted well into the 20th century.
-Frances Richardson, a single mother, raised an educated and successful son regardless of their position in society.
+Although we have to take into account that St. Mary’s Chuch serviced around six townships, it still shows that illegitimate births were occurring much more than we would assume.
+Only later on in the nineteenth century, did the Victorian cult of morality created a stigma surrounding unmarried mothers, which lasted well into the twentieth century.
+Frances Richardson, a single mother, raised an educated and successful son, regardless of their position in society.

 The records infer Thomas Richardson died aged 41 in December 1851.
-Later in the census of 1871, Frances Richardson is recorded aged 81 and living in Westleigh.
+Later in the census of 1871, Frances Richardson was recorded aged 81 and living in Westleigh.
 Her occupation was a “mangler” meaning she would have earned her wage for wringing wet clothes out using a mangle, as part of the laundry process.
-It would have been hard, physical work for a woman of her advanced age, but as the Old Aged Pension Act was still some 38 years away from fruition, the elderly in Victorian society were reliant on work or charity.
-Her grandson Edward Richardson lives four doors down from her.
+It would have been hard, physical work for a woman of her advanced age, but as the Old Aged Pension Act was still some 38 years away from fruition, the elderly in Victorian society were reliant on work, charity or savings.
+Her grandson, Edward Richardson, lived four doors down from her.
 When she died in 1875, she left her family assets of £450, which was quite a substantial sum and the modern equivalent is about £38,230.

-Also in 1880 his wife Hannah passed away and he later suffered an apoplectic fit.
+In 1880 his wife Hannah passed away and he later suffered an apoplectic fit.
 In 1885 he suffered from a stroke which left him paralysed.
-When he died in 1888, at the age of 68 the newspapers reported the announcement in the language of the time:
+When he died in 1888, at the age of 68, the newspapers reported the announcement in the language of the time:

 ” Another old and respected tradesman has been removed this week by death, in the person of Mr. John Wild, lime &c. merchant, who has been suffering for a considerable time past.”